 Your Lawyer’s Role in Your South Carolina Child Support Case

-At Harrison White, P.C., we can thoroughly review your case and help you to determine the proper amount of child support that your child should receive.
+At KD Trial Lawyers, we will thoroughly review your case and help you to determine the proper amount of child support that your child should receive.
 In particular, we will focus on whether the other parent is honestly and accurately representing your child’s needs or his or her ability to provide support for the child.

-- Modifying child support payments – If circumstances change – your child’s financial needs have grown, for instance, or your ability to make payments has greatly diminished – we can seek a modification of the payments.
+Modifying child support payments – If circumstances change – your child’s financial needs have grown, for instance, or your ability to make payments has greatly diminished – you may seek a modification of the payments.
 It will be important to present solid justification for this change when seeking approval from a Family Court judge.
 The person seeking the change must show a substantial material change of circumstances.